-Stewardship activities, such as monitoring and engaging with investee companies, voting at shareholder meetings and reporting to clients, are undertaken by our Investment Committee and the Environmental, Social, and Governance ("ESG") team.
-To ensure an integrated approach, regular investment meetings are held with investee companies (and meetings with potential investee companies), with representation from each team.
+Stewardship activities, such as monitoring and engaging with investee companies, voting at shareholder meetings and reporting to clients, are undertaken by the Investment Committee and the Environmental, Social, and Governance ("ESG") Committee.
+To ensure an integrated approach, regular meetings are held with investee companies (and meetings with potential investee companies), with representation or input from each team.
 The initial investment decision to buy shares in a company is likely to include, but not limited to, reviewing a company's published materials, brokers' research, and lastly, meeting with management.
-The groundwork that goes in at the start of the investment process, and the relationships with company management that are formed, creates the base from which our stewardship activities build.
-We seek to fully understand our investments' businesses, their opportunities, and their risks.
-We then monitor a company and continue open and purposeful dialogue throughout our holding period; this is outlined in further detail in the section below.
-SIL will proactively engage on any issue which may potentially affect a company's ability to deliver long-term sustainable performance and value.
-In most cases, when companies consistently fail to surpass our expectations, we will actively promote changes.
+The groundwork that goes in at the beginning of the investment process, and the relationships with company management that are formed, creates the base from which our stewardship activities build.
+We seek to understand our portfolio companies' businesses, their opportunities, and their risks.
+We then monitor a company and continue open and purposeful dialogue throughout the holding period.
+Slater Investments will proactively engage on any issue which may potentially affect a company's ability to deliver long-term sustainable performance and value.
+In most cases, when companies consistently fail to meet our expectations, we will actively promote changes.
 These might range from the formulation of a new strategy to the appointment of new directors.
-Further details are given below and can be found on our website and the Stewardship Code document.
+Further details are given below and can be found on our website.
 A summary of engagement activity is available upon request by contacting: ESG@slaterinvestments.com.